 Yes, the executor can file a petition to pay himself for his services in handling the estate.
 The Judge will need to approve the petition.
 A receipt should be filed also showing that payment has been made and accepted.
 Good luck.

 Generally, if you find that you do not have enough income coming in monthly to pay your bills, you have reduced your monthly living expenses as much as possible, and you have accumulated a lot of debt from credit cards or medical bills that you have no hope of being able to pay, then you may need...Read more »

 If you are not married to the child's mother, then you will need to hire an attorney to file a paternity action.
 Once the court establishes that you are the child's father, then you can seek visitation or custody.
-But, you may also be ordered to pay child support, obtain health insurance for your...Read more »
+But, you may also be ordered to pay child support, obtain health...Read more »

 You need to file for divorce based on more than 18 months of continuous separation.
 You should consult a lawyer because of certain requirements that must be met to serve him in prison.
 You can ask the lawyer if they can set you up on an affordable monthly payment plan to pay their retainer.
 Good...Read more »

 There is no set time limit.
 However, you need to have grounds for the annulment, such as the marriage was never consummated or your spouse committed fraud to induce you to marry him or her.
 Because this is complicated, your will need to hire an attorney.
 Good luck.